anuragShingare30/NextJs_Guide/Nextjs.md

     return items;
 }

-This utility func will return all list item
+This utility func will return all list item.

 // THIS IS COMPONENT FOR OUR SEARCH FUNCTIONALITY.